Israel and Hamas will resume negotiations on Monday, as the military continues to bombard Gaza.

 04/10/2025

-Special Envoy to Tel AvivAs the second anniversary of the Gaza war approaches, moves toward a ceasefire are accelerating.
-After Hamas announced Friday night that it is prepared to implement Donald Trump's plan and hand over all the hostages, the Israeli army announced this morning that it is pausing operations to conquer Gaza City, as the US president had demanded.
-However, the pause is not being verified on the ground: journalist Motassem Aldaloul reports from Gaza City that following the announcement, a bombing killed seven people in the Al Daraj neighborhood and that tanks and drones continue to bombard Gaza.
+Special Envoy to Tel-AvivAs the second anniversary of the Gaza war approaches, moves toward a ceasefire are accelerating.
+After Hamas announced Friday night that it is willing to implement Donald Trump's plan and hand over all hostages, the Israeli army announced this morning that it is pausing operations to conquer Gaza City, as the US president had demanded the day before.
+However, the pause is not being realized on the ground: there has been bombing throughout the day in Gaza City, and even in the area designated by the Israeli army to concentrate Palestinians, south of the Strip.
+Civil Protection teams report an attack on a building in the Jafa neighborhood of Gaza City, which left seventeen dead (including seven children between two and eight years old), forty injured, and at least fifteen people buried in the rubble.
+Fifty-four deaths were reported in the Strip's hospitals this Saturday from midnight to 6 p.m. local time.

-Hamas has expressed its willingness to release the 48 hostages still being held by Palestinian factions—20 of whom are believed to be dead—as outlined in Trump's plan, though a senior Hamas official said Friday that the 72-hour deadline was not feasible.
+Hamas has expressed its willingness to release the hostages, as outlined in Trump's plan, though a senior Hamas official said Friday that the 72-hour deadline was not feasible.
 The plan stipulates that, once both sides agree, "Israeli forces will withdraw to the agreed-upon line in preparation for the release of the hostages.
 During this time, all military operations, including air and artillery bombardments, will be suspended, and battle lines will remain frozen until the deadline is met."

 Four Flashpoints